 There has been a widespread experience of bubbling at the molding edge of Superform wings (post-1998).
 Though the latest news suggests that the Company has made progress in this area owners of Superform cars report that the bubbles re-appear even after a re-spray.
 We will not go into the reasons or the history on the problem.
-Suffice it to say that it a characteristic of the paint preparation, it cannot be rid of easily with any number of resprays and will normally re-appear and it has been refused as a warranty claim or latent defect.
-To date, the only cure has been new wings and very savvy preparation.
+Suffice it to say that it a characteristic of the paint preparation, it cannot be rid of with any number of resprays and will re-appear.
+It has been consistently refused as a warranty claim or latent defect.
+To date, the only sure cure has been new wings combined with very savvy preparation.

 1. Have the paint removed to the metal from the edge molding for about one inch (25mm) BOTH inside and outside of the wings.